 All students seeking to graduate with teacher certification will:

 - Learn the art and science of teaching specific subject areas

 - Take coursework in child development, historical perspectives, and theories of learning

 - Understand how to work with diverse learners and to differentiate instruction to meet the needs of every child

 Education faculty members believe in the power of teachers to have a positive impact on the lives of children and families.
 We will teach you, coach you, advise, support, and work with you to be the best teacher possible.
 We expect that you will be engaged in your achievement, reflective about your strengths and your needs, and ready to achieve excellence.
 We believe that KSC’s motto says it best: Enter to learn, go forth to serve!
-More about At Keene State, you will study with professional educators
+More about Study with Professional Educators

 Earn a Master’s Degree in One Year

 Did you know that there are two programs specially designed for KSC graduates who want to earn a Master’s degree in one year?
 One program leads to an additional certification in special education PLUS a Master’s degree; the other leads to a specialization of your choice PLUS a Master’s degree in Curriculum and Instruction.
 (Both require completion of the bachelor’s degree and a teacher certification program before admission).

 Undergraduate students desiring to become certified teachers must apply and be accepted into education preparation as sophomores.
 This program, administered by the Educator Preparation Office, coordinates the education and certification of teachers across all academic programs and works with current students and cooperating field sites to ensure that each student has a successful student teaching experience.
 Continued progress in the education major requires meeting many benchmarks, including testing, GPA, and dispositional requirements that are overseen by the Educator Preparation Office; faculty and staff will support you in meeting these benchmarks.

 Student Teaching Placements and Partnerships